 "Damn it, Sai.
 I won't apologize for what I have to do, and I can't explain myself further to you for obvious reasons.
 It's not that I don't trust you, but with the seal I can't trust that you'll do nothing."
 Chakra flared in her fingertips, bringing Sai's attention to the hand that rested on his arm.

 "I'm sorry, Sai."
 She whispered.
-A single green-glowing hand settled upon his forehead, closing his eyes in the process as she gently urged him to sleep.
+A single green-glowing hand settled upon his forehead as she gently urged him to sleep.
 Sakura pumped more chakra into his system, simultaneously sweeping it for any injuries she might be able to heal and to make sure that he would be able to regain complete mobility once her jutsu wore off.

 Sakura found herself a good ways away from the campsite, going through her katas in a meager attempt to get rid of her anger.
 It wasn't working.
 Still, it was enough to keep her somewhat focused, and with that came the sweet bliss of not having to have her mind completely consumed by just how messed up her life had become.
 Sakura should have known that it wouldn't last given her track record.